What is the Dirty Keto Diet? (3:44)

 The keto diet focuses on eating whole, natural ingredients.
-The specific breakdown is to have 75 percent fat, 20 percent protein, and 5 percent carbs in your meals every day.
-The fats should be healthy ones like avocado, olive oil, and nuts.
+The specific breakdown is to have 75 percent fat, 20 percent protein, and 5 percent carbs in your meals every day, as reported by Healthline.
+Dr. Oz says that the fats should be healthy ones like avocado, olive oil, and nuts.
 The protein should be lean meat, fish, or legumes.
 And the carbs you consume should come mostly from vegetables.
 Decreasing the amount of carbs you consume and increasing your fat puts your body into ketosis — a metabolic process where your body burns fat for energy, causing weight loss over time.

 What is Dirty Keto?

-According to wellness physician Dr. Josh Axe, the dirty keto diet that has become popular in the media has the same breakdown of fat, protein, and carbs as the regular keto diet.
+According to wellness physician Dr. Josh Axe and guest on The Dr. Oz Show, "the dirty keto diet that has become popular in the media has the same breakdown of fat, protein, and carbs as the regular keto diet."
 However, unlike the keto diet, dirty keto doesn't pay attention to where your nutrients come from — in other words fats could be from cheese, protein could be from a burger, and carbs could be from pizza.

 Eating fat, protein, and carbs without regard to eating healthy can be extremely problematic.
-While eating on the same ratio as the keto diet will still switch your body into ketosis and allow you to lose weight, it might cause damage to your body.
+Dr. Oz has said on the show that while eating on the same ratio as the keto diet will still switch your body into ketosis and allow you to lose weight, it might cause damage to your body.
 Most of the fat found in foods like cheese, bacon, and ground beef are filled with saturated fat which can lead to serious health problems like heart disease.
 Every time you deny your body micronutrients — the good things found in healthy food — you could cause long term issues in your body.

 Other Consequences of Dirty Keto

 According to Dr. Axe there are other concerns that come along with dirty keto such as inflammation and nutrient deficiency.
 Additionally, you could gain your weight back.
 If the diet isn't followed properly, by eating the right foods, there is no guarentee you can lose the weight and continue to keep it off.
 Dr. Axe suggests the way to not fall victim to dirty keto is to try your best to follow the keto diet guidelines by eating wholesome, natural foods.
 However, no one is perfect.
-If you eat a bacon cheeseburger as your fat and protein for one meal, it won't kill you.
+If you eat a bacon cheeseburger as your fat and protein for one meal, it won't destroy your health or your progress.
 Dr. Axe just cautions not to make a habit of eating unhealthy food like this all the time.